paulirish/statikk/README.md

 # Statikk

-A simple and easy-to-use Node.js module to server static files over HTTP.
-It's super simple to use it.
+A simple and secure server for static files.

+There are two smart security defaults set:

-Most notably, your `.git` files are not exposed.
+1. Your `.git` files are not exposed.
 (Whereas ALL other simple http servers do expose this security concern)
+1. The server isn't accessible outside of `localhost`.
+Other folks on your network won't be able to browse it via your internal IP.

 ## Command line usage